glampert/heritage-builder/README.md

-# Rust City-Sim
+# Heritage Builder - Homebrew City Builder Game

-A tiny city building game written in the Rust language.
+Ongoing project of a city builder game based on ancient civilizations of Asia.
+Inspired by classic city builders like Pharaoh and Caesar.

-This is a personal learning project (work in progress).
+This game is written from the ground up using the Rust programming language, with a custom OpenGL-based renderer backend.